ibm-cloud-docs/appid/data-security.md

    2. Select the root key that you previously authorized.
    3. Click **Create**.

+Integration with {{site.data.keyword.keymanagementserviceshort}} is supported only for instances that are configured with `public-and-private` service endpoints.
+Instances that are configured with private-only service endpoints are not supported.
+{: note}

 {{site.data.keyword.appid_short_notm}} supports state changes to your key.
 {: note}